Ajaypal-Singh-Gill/URL-Questionnaire-Generator/README.md

-# Brave Assessment
+# URL-Questionnaire-Generator

-A tool that takes a website URL as input, scrapes its content, and generates a dynamic questionnaire to classify users based on their interests or industry.
+A tool that takes a website URL as input, scrapes its content and generates a dynamic questionnaire to classify users based on their interests or industry.
 This application is built with a React/Redux frontend and a Python/Flask backend.

 ## Table of Contents